-The Company's assets in the leasable office and other space segment constitute approx. 33% of the total balance sheet assets and the retail centers and malls segment assets constitute approx. 31%.
-The other income-producing real estate segments, in the aggregate, constitute approx. 28% of the total balance sheet assets.
+The Company's assets in the leasable office and other space segment constitute approx. 33% of the total balance sheet assets and the retail centers and malls segment assets constitute approx. 30%.
+The other income-producing real estate segments, in the aggregate, constitute approx. 30% of the total balance sheet assets (including an asset held for sale - Compass).